NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 }
 </pre>

-Now we can test all of the widget's functionality by stubbing out the whole validation component:
+Now we can test all of the widget's functionality by stubbing out the whole validation module:

 <pre>
 describe("UsernameTest", function () {